hasancse91/Android-Splash-Screen-Implementation/01. Splash Screen in Worst Way/README.md

 # Android Splash Screen in bad way (worst implementation)

 You'll find most of the Splash Screen tutorial in this way.
 It is the simplest implementation for beginners.
-But it's not good for App's better performance.
+But it's not good for App's performance.

 In this way we delay our users until a constant time (here 3 seconds) using `Thread`.
 After this delay time we start another activity and `finish` the `SplashScreenActivity`.
 The source code of `SplashScreenActivity` is given below.